File Transfer with rsync, scp, sftp

 File Transfer with rsync, scp, and sftp

 SeaWulf supports secure file transfers using SSH-based tools: rsync, scp, and sftp.
-Your transfers require two-factor authentication via DUO.
-To minimize multiple DUO prompts, connect through Stony Brook VPN first.
+All transfers require two-factor authentication via DUO.

 Using scp